New Mexico’s Fault-Based Insurance Laws

 If you’re the victim of an auto accident in Albuquerque, having adequate car insurance is a must.
 Without it, you may be subject to enormous out-of-pocket costs for both property damage and personal injuries.

 New Mexico has specific laws in place that require drivers to carry enough coverage to cover the costs of damages incurred.
-Failing to ensure that your insurance meets these requirements can leave you with a hefty bill should you get into an accident; the fines imposed by the state are typically well over $1,000 depending on the nature of the offense.
+Failing to ensure that your insurance meets these requirements can leave you with a hefty bill should you get into an accident; the fines imposed by the state are typically up to $1,000 depending on the nature of the offense.

-In New Mexico, the fines and fees for driving without insurance can be extremely high – with the potential of costing you thousands in additional expenses.
+In New Mexico, the fines and fees for driving without insurance can be high – with the potential of costing you up to $1000 in additional expenses.

 Not only will breaking the law cost you money but if you have an Albuquerque auto accident claim, your lack of insurance can harm your ability to be compensated.

-Don’t take these risks – get insured and protect yourself from heavy fines and fees!
+Don’t take these risks – get insured to protect yourself from heavy fines and fees!

-Additionally, it is also wise to call the police and have them document the incident on record.
-Failing to do so could be detrimental if you need to file an auto accident claim later on – especially if the other driver is found at fault.
+• Call the police and have them document the incident on record.
+Doing so is imperative to file the accident claim, especially if the other driver is found at fault.

 New Mexico has laws in place that protect drivers who take the proper steps when involved in an accident, don’t let breaking them cost you thousands of dollars.